Coughing can be caused from a variety of medical conditions. We will discuss the most common reasons why a cough can develop in dogs and cats.

 Dogs and cats that have contracted heartworm disease may also develop a cough.
 This can be due to an anaphylactic reaction to heartworm microfilaria or progressive damage to the pulmonary artery and right atrium, where heartworms become lodged.

-Parasites and inflammation are a few lung issues we can see in our patients.
+Parasites and inflammation are a few lung issues that can occur.
 Coughing may worsen during spring and summer when environmental allergens cause inflammation within the bronchioles (bronchitis).
 In cats, asthma is fairly common and results in difficulty breathing and a non-productive cough likely secondary to environmental allergens as well.
 In addition, primary lung tumors or metastatic disease can reduce lung capacity and lead to breathing abnormalities and coughing that may expel blood.

 Dogs and cats can contract bacterial, fungal, or viral infections that may lead to upper respiratory signs.
 Pneumonia results in lung consolidation and a productive cough, whereas many viruses result in a dry cough.
 Unvaccinated dogs are at risk for contracting kennel cough or distemper by coming in contact with a virus and/or bacteria.
 Cats may also develop upper respiratory tract infections due to underlying viral or bacterial disease.